ozelen/presentation-app-architecture/PITCHME.md

 #VSLIDE

+## Architecture is not

+- Things are easy to change
+- Tools and libraries definition

 ## Architectural goals

 - Define system modules                                         <!-- .element: class="fragment" -->
 - Make system more predictable and easier to change             <!-- .element: class="fragment" -->
-- Make decisions clean and documented                           <!-- .element: class="fragment" -->
+- Make important decisions early enough                         <!-- .element: class="fragment" -->
-- Tooling-Agnostic                                              <!-- .element: class="fragment" -->
+- Meet requirements and the budget                              <!-- .element: class="fragment" -->

 #VSLIDE